K1DV5/docal/README.md

 * Clear calculation procedure output

 ### Note:
-The project is currently under development.
+The project is currently under development and since I am not experienced, any suggestion or contribution is very welcome.